AdaCore/uwrap/documentation/language_wrap_and_weave.rst

-Note of the fact that template instances created by weave and wrap clauses will themselves be subject to the whole program, wrap clauses not contextualized by either a match clause or the scope of a visitor will result in infinite loops:
+Note of the fact that template instances created by weave and wrap clauses will themselves be subject to the whole program, wrap clauses not contextualized by either a match clause or the scope of a template will result in infinite loops:

 .. code-block:: text